Did you know Spotify and iTunes offer more than 25 million songs each?

 10. Bonus Track: Pedro Almodóvar

 Wait, what?
-We all know who the super famous, controversial, sometimes crazy but, all in all, great film director Almodóvar is, but why is he on this list?
+You probably know who the super famous, controversial, sometimes crazy but, all in all, great film director Almodóvar is, but why is he on this list?

 If I had to write a post about famous Spanish-speaking film directors, Pedro Almodóvar would definitely be the first on the list.
 What not many people know, even people from Spain, is that at the beginning of his career he was a singer in a glam-punk/glam-rock parody duo alongside Fabio McNamara.

-The most important thing for you to understand is that music can be used in order to improve your language skills.
-Try to print the lyrics of your favorite artists, read them, listen to their songs… Sooner rather than later you will realize you have acquired a lot of new vocabulary and idioms without effort.
+The most important thing for you to understand is that music can be used to improve your language skills.
+Print the lyrics of your favorite artists, read them, listen to their songs… Sooner rather than later, you will realize you have acquired a lot of new vocabulary and idioms without effort.

 So this is it, guys.
 Now you know the power of music and how to use it.